elsafurtado/wp-agenda/readme.txt

 Well, you can have a fully customizable template just adding a agenda.php file as the main template, and then just insert this markup to make it works:

 <div id="wp-agenda-calendar"></div>

+Now you can access the calendar at http://yourwordpresspage/?agenda

+You can create a menu widget with the above link to calendar, but you can use as you prefer.

 This is the plugin features and that makes different of other ones around: